 DO NOT take more than what is recommended unless otherwise instructed by your doctor.

-How Long to Continue Intake?
+How Long to Take Fenugreek?

 If you are like me, trying to remember one more thing per day (like taking vitamins and supplements) can be a chore.